Masha Slamovich: Independent circuit (2016–present)

 In 2016, Khozina made her in-ring debut in Japan, wrestling on an independent women's professional wrestling show named Reina under the ring name Skinripper.
 She also appeared in other promotions such as Pro Wrestling Wave and World Woman Pro-Wrestling Diana, now under the ring name Masha Slamovich.
 In February 2020, she returned to Japan and trained in the Marvelous Dojo under Chigusa Nagayo.
 Due to the COVID-19 pandemic, Slamovich stayed in Japan and toured with Marvelous throughout the year.
 In 2019, Slamovich debuted for the Russian Independent Wrestling Federation (IWF), later returning to the promotion in 2022.
 She lost to Ivan Markov in an intergender match at IWF Strike 119, which aired on 10 February 2022.

 On 3 December 2021, Slamovich made her debut for Expect The Unexpected Wrestling (ETU), being defeated by Billie Starkz.
 On 9 September 2022, she competed in a one night, ten wrestler tournament to crown the first ever ETU Keys To The East Champion.
 The tournament also included Mike Bailey, Akira, Alec Price, Gabriel Skye, Brandon Kirk, Scoot Andrews, Danny Demanto, Marcus Mathers, and Matt Tremont.
 Masha defeated Brandon Kirk in the first round, followed by a victory over Mike Bailey in the semi-finals.
 Slamovich defeated Marcus Mathers in the tournament final to be crowned the inaugural champion.

 On 2 January 2023 at Game Changer Wrestling (GCW)'s 56 Nights, Slamovich defeated Cole Radrick, later that night she won a "Do or Die" battle royal match to become the No. 1 contender for the GCW World Championship.
 On 17 March, Slamovich defeated Nick Gage at Eye for an Eye to win the title, becoming the first woman in the company's history to do so.
 On 4 June, Slamovich defended the GCW World Championship against Rina Yamashita at Cage of Survival 2, but then lost it to Blake Christian when he cashed in his Brass Ring for a title shot any time he wanted, turning the match into a triple threat.

 On 10 February 2024, Slamovich won the 16th annual Jersey J-Cup tournament where she defeated JCW World Champion Jordan Oliver in the finals, winning the title in the process.
 On 4 January 2025, at Tokyo Joshi Pro-Wrestling's Tokyo Joshi Pro '25 event, Slamovich teamed up with Zara Zakher and fought 121000000 (Maki Itoh and Miyu Yamashita) for their Princess Tag Team Championship in a losing effort.

-Masha also holds the Womens title for Immortal Championship Wrestling, an Indi promotion based in New York State.
+Masha also holds the Women's title for Immortal Championship Wrestling, an Indi promotion based in New York State.
 She obtained the title on 12 May 2025 against Courageous Christina Marie.
 She successfully defended her ICW women's championship on 31 May 2025.